Olohitai/giphy-text-translator/README.md

 ## Usage
 Once the bot is running, users can interact with it in Slack by typing commands such as /find-gif followed by keywords to search for GIFs.
 The bot will respond with a modal containing maximum of 5 GIF search results, allowing users to select and share GIFs in their conversations.

+### Lessons Learned

+Having never worked with Slack apps previously, I found this project to be really educational.
+I gained more knowledge on how to use the Slack platform more effectively,  including understanding different API endpoints, authentication methods, and event subscriptions needed to create a functional bot.
+Additionally, I expanded my knowledge of leveraging external services within a project and improved my error handling skills.

+Designing an intuitive user experience within Slack involved creating interactive messages, handling user inputs, and providing meaningful responses.

+### Areas for Improvement

+While the current version of the bot is functional, there are opportunities for further enhancement:

+- **Shortcuts:** Implementing shortcuts can provide users with quicker access to common features or actions within the bot.

+- **Customization Options:** Adding features that allow users to customize GIF preferences and filters based on themes, emotions, or keywords can enhance user engagement and satisfaction.